It’s time for people, education, and work to speak the same language.

 3. Emsi Skills for higher education

-How can colleges and universities use skills to speak a common language?
-How will that common language help them thrive?
-How will it help them in turn help students succeed?
+How can colleges and universities use skills to speak a common language with the labor market?
+How will that common language help them thrive and help students succeed?

-Among employers and jobseekers, skills are already functioning as a shared language, or, as Forbes calls it, currency.
-By viewing academic programs through this same lens, institutions can join the conversation and leverage the unique advantages of skill data to better connect their programs and students to opportunities and needs in the labor market.
+Among employers and jobseekers, skills are already functioning as a shared language and currency.
+By viewing academic programs through this same lens, institutions can leverage the unique advantages of skill data to better connect their programs and students to opportunities and needs in the labor market.

 It’s time to skillify